arthur100500/LadaEngine/README.md

 The project is hardly useful, it is easier and better to learn other libs.
 But I did this library with love, so there will always be one user (me) to enjoy it.

 # Examples
-There are `Pong` and `MovingImage` examples, I am too bored to do more

 ### [Moving Image Example](https://github.com/arthur100500/LadaEngine/tree/main/examples/MovingImage)
 There is an image, it is loaded and rendered, also it is moved and bounces off the edges